SouvikChakraborty472/Python/README.md

 ## Presentation Video
 The `presentation_video` directory contains a video presentation that showcases my presentation skills.
 In this video, I explain key concepts and some interesting solutions from the CodeStorm Project.

+## Coding Problems

+The `coding_problems` folder is a repository of diverse coding challenges that I have tackled.
+This collection includes problems of all types, such as:

+- Algorithmic challenges
+- Data structure problems
+- Real-world application scenarios
+- Competitive programming questions

+Each problem is documented with its:

+- Problem description
+- Solution code

 ### Highlights
 - **Clarity**: Clear and concise explanations of technical concepts.
 - **Visuals**: Use of slides and visuals to enhance understanding.